-Dr. Nell is Professor of French and Dean of the School of Humanities.
+Dr. Nell is Professor of French and Dean of the School of Arts and Humanities.

 In the arts and humanities, we foster reflection, creativity, and highly-developed skills that transfer to the professional world.
 Our students are trained to be problem-solving critical thinkers whose nimbleness of mind will make them successful in the multiple career paths in which they will engage during their lifetimes.

 Ph.D.
 (French): Rice University, 1989.
 Dissertation title: French Rococo Poetry and Metrical Convention.